Skip to main content

 How to fix it

-2. 2Redirect all HTTP traffic to HTTPS
+3. 3Redirect all HTTP traffic to HTTPS at the server or CDN level

 How to re-check it